influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/update.md

   to update a stack with a modified template.
   When applying a template to an existing stack, InfluxDB checks to see if the resources in the template match existing resources.
-  InfluxDB updates, adds, and removes resources to resolves differences between current state of the stack and the newly applied template.
+  InfluxDB updates, adds, and removes resources to resolve differences between the current state of the stack and the newly applied template.
 menu:
   v2_0:
     parent: InfluxDB stacks